michaelheiniger/Reivewpad-docs/docs/contributing/how-to-contribute.md

 We still require that your pull request contains unit tests for any new functionality.
 This way we can ensure that we don't break your code in the future.

+### Commit convention

+As commit convention, we adopt [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

+This is not the case for all the commits in the history but any new commit should follow it.

+If you want to enforce it as a pre-hook commit you can use [tiger](https://github.com/marcelosousa/tiger).

 ### Style Guide {#style-guide}

 We use an automatic code formatter called [gofmt](https://pkg.go.dev/cmd/gofmt).